Charles Dibdin: Sadler's Wells, Haymarket and Covent Garden

 Covent Garden productions continued with The Chelsea pensioners, and The Mirror, or, Harlequin everywhere (a pantomime) (both 1779), and in 1780 the comic opera The Shepherdess of the Alps, and the three-act opera The Islanders, most of which was re-presented as a two-act farce called The Marriage Act in 1781.
+After the British victory at the Siege of Savannah, he added a scene in The Mirror depicting British grenadiers (one of whom was played by Frederick Charles Reinhold) defeating the Comte d'Estaing, leader of the French forces during the battle, and then singing "The British Grenadiers."
 He also arranged, wrote and composed the 1780 Christmas pantomime, Harlequin freemason, for which Messink (Garrick's pantomime specialist) contributed the inventions.
 In 1781 Dibdin adapted John Dryden's play Amphytrion, or Juno and Alcmena into an opera.
 He attempted to rewrite it so as to avoid some of the impropriety of the original, and was at first encouraged by Harris, who later changed his mind.
 Dibdin was left with a difficult task and the result was not a popular success.